carlosmada22/RAGBis/README.md

-# RAGbis - Data Acquisition and Processing for openBIS Documentation
+# ragBIS - Data Acquisition and Processing for openBIS Documentation

-RAGbis is a standalone Python package that scrapes openBIS documentation, processes the content, and generates embeddings for use in RAG (Retrieval Augmented Generation) applications.
+ragBIS is a standalone Python package that scrapes openBIS documentation, processes the content, and generates embeddings for use in RAG (Retrieval Augmented Generation) applications.

 ## Features